 "[Swigert] knew the command module pretty good.
-He — it is true — he had not trained for the last month and a half because normally the backup crew at that stage are the gofers," Swigert's commander on Apollo 13, Jim Lovell, recalled in a 1999 oral interview with NASA.
+He — it is true — he had not trained for the last month and a half because normally the backup crew at that stage are the gofers," Lovell said in a 1999 interview with NASA.
 Once Swigert had a few days to train with Lovell and Haise, however, Lovell had praise for Swigert's work.
 "Jack proved out to be a very, very competent pilot," Lovell said.

-It was a whirlwind few days for Swigert, who found himself aboard a spacecraft speeding away from Earth.
+It was a whirlwind few days for Swigert, who soon found himself aboard a spacecraft speeding away from Earth.
 But there was one important thing he had forgotten to do before leaving home: his income taxes.(opens in new tab)

 "How do I apply for an extension?" he asked from space to those in Mission Control, who began to laugh.
 "Things kind of happened real fast down there and I need an extension.
 I'm really serious."

 In 1973, Swigert took a leave of absence from NASA to become executive director of the committee on science and technology for the U.S. House of Representatives.
-Swigert then resigned from NASA and the committee in 1977 to make a run for the Senate.
+Swigert then resigned from NASA and the committee in 1977 to make a run for the U.S. Senate.
 He lost in the Republican primary to Bill Armstrong, and then became vice-president of B.D.M.
 Corp. in Colorado in 1979.

 "There are thousands of people out there that believe in me and we're just going to go ahead and win this campaign.
-That's all there is to it," said Swigert in a press conferenceannouncing his illness.
+That's all there is to it," said Swigert in a press conference announcing his illness.

 Swigert was convinced he could beat the cancer because it was initially diagnosed as an easily treatable lymphoma, reported the Bangor Daily News.
 In the days following, however, doctors realized it was a carcinoma and told him it had already spread into his lungs.
 Weeks after Swigert won the election in November, he died of respiratory failure on Dec.
 28, 1982, just days before he would have been sworn in to Congress, at the age of 51.(opens in new tab)